carloluis/ssuggestor/README.md

 ## Development

-In order to build locally, clone this repo, then run:
+In order to build locally: clone this repo, then run:
 ```javascript
 npm install
 npm run dev